There are special requirements to meet if you would like to bring your spouse, civil partner or children to the UK while you study here.

 - S/he intends to leave the UK at the end of the permitted stay.

-To bring your children to the UK, you must show the immigration authorities that your children meet all of the following requirements:
+You must show the immigration authorities that your children meet all of the following requirements:

 - They are your children (evidence of this is a birth certificate or adoption papers)